 What Is A Compost Tumbler?

 A compost tumbler works like a container set up for spinning, turning, or rotating to tumble composting materials inside.
-This sort of setup can make turning your kitchen waste and grass clippings into rich compost a very quick process, indeed.
+This sort of setup can make turning your kitchen and garden waste along with grass clippings into rich compost a very quick process, indeed.

 You may hear a few terms that seem to conflict as you learn about this interesting method of composting.
 Among them include: